andrew/ultimate-awesome/README.md

 - [awesome-asr-contextualization](https://github.com/stevenhillis/awesome-asr-contextualization) - A curated list of awesome papers on contextualizing E2E ASR outputs.
 - [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-blockchain](https://github.com/0xtokens/awesome-blockchain) - Curated List of awesome Blockchain and Crytocurrency Resources.
+- [awesome-llm-os](https://github.com/bilalonur/awesome-llm-os) - A curated list of awesome resources, tools, research papers, and projects related to the concept of Large Language Model Operating Systems (LLM-OS).
 - [awesome-gc](https://github.com/cch123/awesome-gc) - A curated list of awesome garbage collection resources.
 - [awesome-things](https://github.com/ctimbai/awesome-things) - 程序员开拓眼界和提升效率——持续更新。。。.
 - [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
+- [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.
 - [awesome-multimodal-remote-sensing-classification](https://github.com/likyoo/awesome-multimodal-remote-sensing-classification) - List of datasets, papers, and codes related to multimodal/multisource/multisensor remote sensing classification.
 - [awesome-text-based-image-manipulation](https://github.com/martinduartemore/awesome-text-based-image-manipulation) - A curated list of text-based image manipulation methods.
 - [awesome-http-clients](https://github.com/mrmykey/awesome-http-clients) - 💎 A curated list of awesome HTTP Clients for exploring, debugging, and testing APIs.